asalber/aprendeconalf/content/en/teaching/statistics/exams/physiotherapy/physiotherapy-2018-05-31.md

 3. Is this technique more reliable to confirm or to rule out the disease?
 Justify the answer.

-4. Compute the probability of having a correct diagnose with this technique.
+4. Compute the probability of having a correct diagnosis with this technique.

 {{< spoiler text="Solution" >}}
 Let $D$ the event corresponding to have the disease and + and - the events corresponding to have a positive and negative outcome respectively in the test.